HannesOberreiter/btree_server/readme.md

 # REST API for b.tree Beekeeping Webapplication

-Based on nodejs, express and knex.js and objections.js.
+Typescript, based on nodejs, express and knex.js, objections.js and datatables.net.
+The folder structure is based on <https://github.com/konfer-be/ts-express-typeorm-boilerplate>.

 ## Dev - Typescript and Watch